morgan-turner/google-data-analytics-capstone/README.md

 - Ridership in both categories is dramatically lower in January and February, when there is likely to be snow on the ground in Chicago

 While the data team did not explicitly investigate the question of "Why would casual riders buy Cyclistic annual memberships?", we can offer some insights based on the analysis here as well:
-- Casual riders might choose an annual membership if it were more convenient for them to choose this option for daily use
+- Casual riders might choose an annual membership if they decided to use Cyclistic bikes for their daily work commute or to run errands
-- Perhaps a casual rider might be enticed by a money-back guarantee that start stations will always have a bike available to them
+- For casual riders who frequently ride on the weekends, membership may be more cost-effective than repeatedly buying single-day passes
-- It might be helpful to continue building the fleet and advertise that Cyclistic is expanding
+- Casual riders who are offered a membership discount on a day they are already likely to be riding (Saturday) may be more likely to join

 Additionally, seasonal ridership data can help the marketing team understand "How can Cyclistic use digital media to influence casual riders to become members?":
 - Riders clearly enjoy being outside during Chicago summers, as these are peak ridership months for Cyclistic riders